 Low humidity is fine with ZZ Plants, as long as its foliage is hosed down from time to time for the removal of dust particles and potential pests.
 Those situated in dark locations or bathrooms mustn't be over-misted, as it could cause powdery mildew or botrytis.

-Fertilise monthly using either cactus feed, houseplant feed or a general purpose plant fertiliser (half strength).
-Never directly pour 'ready to pour' feed directly into the soil without a quick wash down with water as this will lead to burning roots.
+Fertilise every three months using either 'Cactus' or 'Houseplant' labelled feed.
+Never directly pour 'Ready to Pour' product directly into the soil without a quick wash down with water as this will lead to burning roots.

 The biggest issue with ZZ Plants is root or tuber rot, commonly caused by too much soil moisture and too little light.
 Typical symptoms include yellowing leaves, a collapsed base or wilting.
 Periods of dryness is mandatory for all succulents, especially with those situated in darker locations.